airbytehq/airbyte/docs/examples/postgres-replication.md

 {% embed url="https://www.youtube.com/watch?v=Rcpt5SVsMpk" caption="" %}

 First of all, make sure you have Docker and Docker Compose installed.
-If this isn't the case, then run the following commands:
+If this isn't the case, follow the [guide](../deploying-airbyte/local-deployment.md) for recommended approach to install Docker.

+Once Docker is installed successfully run the following commands:

 ```text
 git clone https://github.com/airbytehq/airbyte.git